The application process

 Postgraduates who are unhappy with their allocation are given the opportunity to join the postgraduate waiting and transfer list after their tenancy has started.

-If you are attending a pre sessional language course at the University of Bristol you will receive your accommodation offer on 24 July 2017 or within two weeks of submitting your application if this is after 23 July.
+You will receive your accommodation offer on 19 June 2018 or within two weeks of submitting your application if this is after 19 June.

 We email non-guaranteed applicants in early August with an update on the availability of University-allocated accommodation.
 If rooms are still available, accommodation offers will be emailed to students who have an unconditional place to study at Bristol.